Geography

 Equipment required for the course

-Standard equipment is required similar to other courses including stationery and Maths utensils such as a calculator, protractor and compass which will be used mainly when completing the fieldwork element.
+Standard equipment is required similar to other courses including general stationery and a calculator; a protractor and compass which will be used mainly when completing the fieldwork element.
 For field trips, students will have to undertake most research on foot so suitable footwear such as walking boots, waterproof coat and trousers and a rucksack are advisable.
-If students have difficulty sourcing these items the department will endeavour to suggest alternative options.
+Specialist equipment is available from the department for fieldwork investigations.

 Assessment